Prajwaluppalapati/Alchemize/README.md

 (Message from Prajwal): I'll take care of the Start folder, you make any other folder. :)
 2. Aoishik: I rename start folder to getting started and made it under docs and also made folders for tips and guides for Hardware and Software.
 3. Lemong: Ill make some guides for unreal engine under indie game development
+4. (Prajwal): started making dashboard guide.
+   (Message from Prajwal): Pls feel free to continue working on that.